paullouisageneau/libdatachannel/examples/media-sender/README.md

 # Example streaming to browser

-This is a copy/paste example to forward a local RTP stream to the browser.
+This is a copy/paste example forwarding a local RTP stream to the browser.

 ## How to use